I Now Pronounce You Chuck & Larry: Plot

 Chuck becomes romantically interested in Alex after the two spend time together, but finds himself unable to get close to her because she thinks he is gay.
-During a heart-to-heart talk about relationships, the two spontaneously kiss, but Alex, still believing Chuck is gay and married, is shocked and immediately distances herself from Chuck.
-Meanwhile, city agent Clinton Fitzer arrives to investigate the couple, and the strain on both Larry and Chuck causes them to fight.
-Larry asserts that Chuck's constant absence to spend time with Alex is jeopardizing their ability to maintain the ruse of their relationship.
-Chuck tells Larry that he should stop refusing to move on from the death of his wife.
+During an intimate talk about relationships, the two spontaneously kiss, but Alex, still believing Chuck is gay and married, is shocked and immediately distances herself from Chuck.
+Meanwhile, city agent Clinton Fitzer arrives to investigate the couple, and the strain on both Larry and Chuck results in a verbal fight.
+Larry asserts that Chuck's constant absence to spend time with Alex is jeopardizing their ability to maintain the ruse of their relationship, and Chuck responds by instructing Larry to move on from Paula's death.
 Later that evening, a petition circulates to have Chuck and Larry thrown out of the firehouse.
 Upon discovering it, Larry confronts the crew about personal embarrassments on the job that Chuck and Larry helped them overcome.
-Afterwards, Chuck and Larry apologize to each other and reconcile their differences.
+Afterwards, Chuck and Larry reconcile with each other.

-Eventually, numerous women publicly testify to having slept with Chuck in the recent past, and the couple is called into court to defend their marriage against charges of fraud.
-They are defended by Alex, and their fellow firefighters arrive in support, having realized all that Chuck and Larry have done for them over the years.
-Fitzer interrogates both men, and eventually demands the pair to kiss to prove that their relationship is physical.
-Before they do so, Chuck and Larry are interrupted by FDNY Captain Phineas J. Tucker, who reveals their marriage to be a sham and that they are both straight.
-He emphasizes that the situation reminded people not to be judgmental, and then offers to be arrested as well, since he knew about the false relationship but failed to report it.
-This prompts each of the other firefighters to claim a role in the wedding in a show of solidarity.
-Chuck, Larry, and the other firefighters are sent to jail, but they are quickly released after negotiating a deal to provide photos for an AIDS research benefit calendar, and Chuck and Larry keep their benefits.
+Eventually, numerous women publicly testify to having recently slept with Chuck, and the couple is called into court to defend their marriage against charges of fraud, with Alex as their attorney.
+Their fellow firefighters arrive in support, having realized all that the pair have done for them over the years.
+Fitzer interrogates both men, and eventually demands they kiss to prove that their relationship is physical.
+Before they do so, Captain Tucker arrives and exposes their marriage as a sham and both men as straight.
+He emphasizes that the situation reminded people not to be judgmental, and then offers to be arrested as well, since he knew about the false relationship but failed to report it, which prompts the other firefighters to show solidarity by claiming a role in the wedding.
+The firefighters are quickly released from jail after negotiating a deal to provide photos for an AIDS research benefit calendar, provided that Chuck and Larry plead guilty to fraud, which would reduce the charges to a misdemeanor and allow the duo to keep their benefits.

 Two months later, Fred and Alex's brother, Kevin, are married in Niagara Falls at the same chapel as Chuck and Larry.
-At the wedding party (which features musical guest Lance Bass), Larry moves on from the death of his wife and talks to a new woman, while Alex agrees to a dance with Chuck.
+At the wedding party (which features musical guest Lance Bass), Larry moves on from Paula's death and talks to a new woman, while Alex agrees to a dance with Chuck.